WanbingZhao/WanbingZhao.github.io/index.md

 # Wanbing (Valerie) Zhao

 I am an undergraduate graduate.
-I got my Bachelor of Physics with Honours from Shandong University in June this year.
+I received my Bachelor of Physics with Honours from Shandong University in June this year.
 I am now taking a gap year and planning to apply for a Ph.D. in the fall of 2023.

 I have been lucky to be advised by [Lanling Zhao](https://faculty.sdu.edu.cn/zhaolanling/en/index.htm) and later by Guofu Xu who is in [Dianmin Tong](https://www.researchgate.net/profile/Dianmin-Tong)'s group at Shandong University.